scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Melee
 - **Level Required:** 6/15

 Can only be used against a grappled target.
 Make an unarmed attack against the targets Strength save.
 On hit you slam the grappled creature into the tile behind you, knocking them prone and dealing normal unarmed damage.
-On crit the target is dazed until the end of their next turn.
+On a critical the target is dazed until the end of their next turn.
 This ends the grapple on the target.

 ***Enhanced:*** Wound die you roll count as wounds instead.